natenka/pyneng-book-en/docs/source/book/12_useful_modules/tabulate.rst

 Tabulate
 ---------------

 **tabulate** is a module that allows you to display table data beautifully.
-It is not part of the standard Python library, so **tabulate** needs to be installed:
+It is not part of standard Python library, so **tabulate** needs to be installed:

 ::